-The process started off with a workshop on clinical-trial data and transparency on 22 November 2012 to discuss the practical and policy issues that needed to be addressed before the Agency can begin to release these complex data sets.
+The process began with a workshop on clinical-trial data and transparency on 22 November 2012 to discuss the practical and policy issues that needed to be addressed before the Agency can begin to release these complex data sets.

 Following the event, the Agency issued a call for nominations to join advisory groups to inform it on five topics.
 The groups met between January and April 2013, with meetings taking place via teleconference.
 For more information on the topics and the composition of the advisory groups see